 6. Now add your beef and sour cream mixture to the mushrooms, onions and garlic.
 Simmer for a few minutes together.

-7. Now fold in your pasta and add your beef back to the pan.
+7. Now fold in your pasta.

 8. Toss together and garnish with parsley or chives.